discountry/discountry.github.io/_posts/2016-09-22-how-to-use-shadowsocksss.markdown

 ## Quick User Guide

-1. Get your configure info from shadowsocks service provider.
+1.Get your configure info from shadowsocks service provider.

 Remember these four things: